Radioactive waste management

 Radioactive waste must be isolated from the biosphere for long periods of time.
 This can be achieved by disposal of the waste in a repository.
 Before the waste is placed in a repository, conditioning and interim storage are required.
 Local interim storage facilities are therefore usually set up during the decommissioning of power reactors to store low- and medium-level radioactive waste; these facilities take most of the radioactive waste from the dismantling of the facilities.

-Pursuant to Section 9a, paragraph 1, second sentence of the German Atomic Energy Act, until 30 June 2005, the spent fuel elements from power reactors, as distinct from other radioactive waste, could be sent to reprocessing plants.
+Pursuant to Section 9a (1), sentence 2 of the German Atomic Energy Act, until 30 June 2005, the spent fuel elements from power reactors, as distinct from other radioactive waste, could be sent to reprocessing plants.
 However, this is now prohibited.
 Under the current legislation, spent fuel elements – if they have not already been placed in a central interim storage facility – must be stored safely in a local facility until they are sent to a repository.
-The final release of the site as a whole – meaning the nuclear power plant and the local interim storage facility – from regulatory control thus depends not only the complete dismantling of the power plant but also on when the spent fuel elements, as radioactive waste, can be transferred from the local interim storage facility to a repository.
+The final release of the site as a whole – meaning the nuclear power plant and the local interim storage facility – from regulatory control thus depends not only the complete dismantling of the power plant but also on when the spent fuel elements can be transferred as radioactive waste from the local interim storage facility to a repository.